prebid/prebid.github.io/dev-docs/integrate-with-the-prebid-analytics-api.md

 enable_download: false       (in case you don't want users of the website to download your adapter)
 ```

+What does it mean to "support" the privacy protocols?
+At a high level, it means you have
+specifically discussed privacy policy actions and rules with your lawyers and implemented the results of that discussion.
+Some specific examples:

+- GDPR support means: the analytics endpoint respects GDPR consent, Special Feature 1, and deals with any other Purposes declared in the vendor's Global Vendor List
+- COPPA support means: analytics companies should not be building targeting profiles for users on sites flagged as COPPA
+- USP/CCPA support means: analytics adapters cannot share user information if that user has opted out of sale

 4. Update the body of the file to describe the options publishers have when
 configuring your adapter.
 See other adapters (e.g. rubicon.md) for a template.